Alireza Haghighi: Rubin Kazan

 In December 2011, Russian Premier League side Rubin Kazan sent a transfer request to Persepolis.
 He officially left Persepolis on 9 January 2012.
 On 14 January 2012, Haghighi signed a 4-year deal with Rubin Kazan.
 He signed a contract with the Russian club on 11 January and made his debut three days later in a pre-season friendly match.

 Return to Persepolis (loan)

 On 18 July 2013, Haghighi returned to Persepolis and signed a six months loan contract with the club.
 On 23 October 2013, Haghighi played in a 5–1 win over Padideh Shandiz in a Hazfi Cup match, marked his first match for Persepolis after 18 months.
-He then played another Hazfi Cup match, this time against Alvand Hamedan which he keeping a clean sheet.
+He then played another Hazfi Cup match against Alvand Hamedan, which he kept a clean sheet.

 His loan contract ended on 3 December 2013.

 Sporting Covilhã (loan)

 Haghighi was called back to the Rubin Kazan side during the 2014 winter transfer period.
 In January 2014, Haghighi signed a loan contract with Portuguese Segunda Liga side Sporting Covilhã, on loan from Rubin Kazan.
 With Haghighi in net, Sporting Covilha avoided relegation.
 After 14 appearances with the club, Haghighi's loan contract ended and he returned to Rubin.